 We don't have a lot of information on Bluehost's security infrastructure, but we do know that Bluehost offers some great security options by default.
-For example, Bluehost offers free SSL certificates on all plans.
+For example, Bluehost offers free SSL certificates with all plans.
 Users also have several security options like Domain privacy (a tool that allows users to keep their private information off public WHOIS listing), Spam Assassin and Spam Experts (both anti-spam tools for email accounts), Sitelock (a tool that scans for malware) and Codeguard (a site backup tool).

 All Bluehost directories are password protected and Bluehost gives you the option to blacklist IP addresses if you want to block access to your site.
 Bluehost also has secure shell (SSH) access, which allows you to configure files individually and securely.
 In addition to all this, Bluehost also offers single-click integration with Cloudflare.
-How does this affect security, you might be wondering.
+How does this affect security, you might be wondering?.
 The answer is that Cloudflare has security features that are particularly efficient at preventing DDOS attacks.
-Last but not least Bluehost also offers two-factor authentication.
+Last but not least, Bluehost also offers two-factor authentication.

 So let's take a little detour.
 If you don't know a lot about web hosting, it's very likely that you don't know what an SSL certificate is either.
-So before we continue our review, we are going to break it down.
+So before we continue our Bluehost review, we are going to break it down.

-SSL certificates are basically an encryption protocol and it stands for Secure Socket Layer.
+SSL certificates are basically an encryption protocol that stands for Secure Socket Layer.
 It's basically a guideline or a series of instructions that your web browser and your server must follow when exchanging information.
 The main job of SSL certificates is to ensure that the information being exchanged cannot be intercepted by third parties.

-The quality of customer support of a host is extremely important, especially big you're purchasing a plan that gives you access to complex controls.
+The quality of customer support of a host is extremely important, especially when you're purchasing a plan that gives you access to complex controls.
 It is easy to run into situations that you don't quite understand, and at that moment it is vital that you have access to customer support that is quick and knowledgeable.

 Bluehost has great customer support options, and the first is the Knowledgebase.
 Bluehost's knowledge base is actually well arranged according to FAQs, Domains, WordPress, Email, Control Panel, and a whole lot more.
-Clicking in any of these categories shows you a lot of articles that deal with the most basic and many complex issues that you might face in the course of your role as a web admin.
+Clicking on any of these categories shows you a lot of articles that deal with the most basic and many complex issues that you might face in the course of your role as a web admin.
 There are also video tutorials too if you're someone who is visually inclined.
 Ideally, Bluehost's knowledgebase should solve most problems that you might have while hosting.
 There is also a search feature that isn't half bad at finding helpful articles that might get you out of present quagmires.

-However, if you would like hands-on support, Bluehost has three channels where you can get the help of a live representative and these are the ticketing phone and live-chat channels.
+However, if you would like hands-on support, Bluehost has three channels where you can get the help of a live representative and these are the ticketing, phone, and live-chat channels.
 These channels are available 24/7, so users can get help at any time.